Nourishing the Community Since 1986

 We're not the fanciest or the flashiest.
 We like growing onions more than cinnamon basil blossoms.
 We distribute the good and the pretty good and feed the rest to the pigs.
 There's no preciousness here.
 There's hopefully just a lot of good food and good people.

-We don't market our produce any other way - no farmers' markets, no wholesale - just food for our community.
+We don't market our produce any other way - no farmers' markets, no wholesale - just food for the community.
 You are not getting the leftovers after we take the good stuff to market.
-Our shareholders are our only customers.
+Our shareholders that support our farm each year are our only customers.